OXSAtoolbox/OXSA/README.md

 Contact: ctr28@cam.ac.uk or chris@rodgers.org.uk

+Note that the Rodgers lab have an in-house version of OXSA ("RodgersSpectroTools") that contains many extensions particularly for use with Siemens 7T MRIs (Magnetom and Terra) on VB17 and VE-series software baselines but which is less clearly organised than OXSA.
+Please get in touch if this would help you.

 If you use this software in an academic publication, please include the following, or similar, text in your methods section:

 "OXSA Matlab code was used for analysis, as previously described [1]."